finopsfoundation/framework/_stories/adopting-finops.md

 ---

 layout: story

 title: A Guide for Adopting FinOps in Your Organization
 description: One of the biggest challenges in starting a FinOps practice is getting broad executive support and buy-in to dedicate the time and resources needed for the cultural change.
-We see FinOps as the key to unlocking the promise of Cloud Computing and envision a world where efficient, profitable and cost effective cloud systems are made possible by the collaboration of finance, engineering and executive leadership through the FinOps Framework
 story-title: A Guide for Adopting FinOps in Your Organization
 story-date: 2021-10-01
-author: F2 Working Group: Adopting FinOps
+author: F2 Working Group
 company: FinOps Foundation
 company-size:
-industry: Internet, Cloud Computing
+industry: Internet
 cloud-provider:
 - AWS
 - Azure